Aishwaryagithubit/Portfolio_Javascript/README.md

 # Portfolio_Javascript
-A collection of beginner-friendly to intermediate JavaScript projects built using HTML, CSS, and JS.
+A collection of beginner to intermediate JavaScript projects built using HTML, CSS, and JS.